Communication

 Efficiency

 Germans have experienced times of acute shortage.
 These have left their stamp on the German product philosophy.
 Efficiency is a key product characteristic.
 Efficient in its development, manufacturing, and use.
-Patterns
+Examples

 Intelligence

 For Germans an intelligent product goes beyond its purpose as a tool or instrument.
 An intelligent product thinks with, anticipates how it is put to work, is more than just the extension of its user.
-Patterns
+Examples

 Reliability